UBC-DSCI/introduction-to-datascience-python/source/viz.md

 the second is the name of the column we want to use for comparing who is largest.
-Then to help make the landmass labels easier to read we'll swap the `x` and `y` variables, so that the landmass labels are on the y-axis and we don't have to tilt our head to read them.
+Then to help make the landmass labels easier to read we'll swap the `x` and `y` variables, so that the labels are on the y-axis and we don't have to tilt our head to read them.

 ```{index} pandas.DataFrame; nlargest
 ```